deeplearning4j/deeplearning4j/ADRs/0011 - Model Hub-Zoo Download.md

 by the model import framework.

-A user is able to download models with a standard python interface:
+A user is able to download models with a standard python interface using ModelHub.

-ModelHub.
 A ModelHub implementation might look like:
 ```python
 class ModelHub(object):